Building Trustworthy AI

 As a minimum, this would provide the company finally placing an AI service on the market with a suite of statements from the supply chain showing how potential trust issues had been tackled.

 IBM floated a similar approach in 2018, noting that: ‘Industries use transparent, standardized, but often not legally required documents called Supplier’s Declarations of Conformity (SDoCs) to describe the lineage of a product along with the safety and performance testing it has undergone.’4

 In the article “Towards Trustworthy AI: Mechanisms for Supporting Verifiable Claims,”5 OpenAI and others also developed the importance of verifiable claims and suggested various steps that different stakeholders in AI development can take to demonstrate responsible behavior.

 A chain of assurance could look a bit like the following diagram.
-For the sake of convenience, this drawing is a simplification: for one product, there may well be hundreds of technology developers, tens of system integrators, and a hierarchy of service providers involved.
+For convenience, this drawing is a simplification: for one product, there may well be hundreds of technology developers, tens of system integrators, and a hierarchy of service providers involved.
 For more information about types of stakeholders we suggest, see Appendix B: Stakeholders.